-Do you already have the most amazing breeds in the world?
+Do you already have the most amazing breed in the world?
 Thinking about adding an Akita to your family?

-We have detailed information on every topic that you need to know about (all pages are in alphabetical order to your left)
+We have detailed information on every topic that you need to know about.
+From aggression to weight...
+From color to life span and everything in-between.

 “Fierce as a Samurai, gentle as a kitten”